ycpNotFound/GeoGen/README.md

     --seed 1234 \
     --debug False \
     --use_default_sampling_num True
-    # you can disable this para and modify the sampling num in python sript.
+    # you can disable this param and modify the sampling num in python sript.
 ```

 ## Acknowledgement